Smile-SA/frontend-frameworks-comparison/README.md

 | --------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | -----: |
 | Preact 2  | 65360 | 70167 | 70675 | 69853 | 70717 | 69172 | 70469 | 69436 | 70471 | 68423 | ~69500 |

-### Angular
+### Angular (without signals)

-Angular is also quite slow (compared to the others).
+Angular (without signals) is also quite slow (compared to the others).

 Trying to do the same optimization as for React does not improve the performance.
 I suspect this is more due to the usage of `NgZone` that is needed to tell Angular to update the template when the message from `MessageChannel` is received.

-If you know a way to improve the performance here I would be glad to hear about.
+If you know a way to improve the performance here (without using signals) I would be glad to hear about.